gem/oq-engine/doc/adv-manual/developing.rst

 >>> calc = get_calc('job.ini', calc_id)  # instantiate calculator
 >>> calc.run()  # run the calculation

-Then the results can be read from the datastore attribute `calc.datastore` by using the extract API:
+Then the results can be read from the datastore by using the extract API:

 >>> from openquake.calculators.extract import extract
 >>> extract(calc.datastore, 'something')